Industry · Agribusiness

 Yes.
 Equipment dealer marketing has overlap with our broader dealership playbook (inventory SEO, CRM integration, OEM compliance) PLUS ag-specific seasonality and trade-show integration.

 Yes.
-Federal program content requires careful compliance research (USDA rules change frequently) but we have shipped content for federally regulated categories (masLabor visa work) and bring the literacy.
+Federal program content requires careful compliance research (USDA rules change frequently).
+We bring the literacy from working in adjacent federally regulated categories.

 Yes.
 AgTech crosses over with our B2B SaaS playbook with specific ag-vertical positioning.
 Different from producer-side ag marketing but the same operator-grade discipline.